 04. Jeremy Booth

-Much of his work features distinctly geometric elements, as can be seen in one of his recent illustrations, Curiosity.
+Much of his work features distinctly geometric elements, as can be seen in the illustration above, entitled Curiosity.
 Head to his site to see more examples of his eye-catching work.

 05. City of Melbourne